colshrapnel/phpdelusions.net/stackoverflow.md

 I am strongly convinced that following changes must be implemented:

 - No voting down on questions.
-It serves absolutely no purpose other than harassing the OP and as a flag for the future auto-delete (optionally, there could be some canned responses that *explain* how the question could be improved, which is much better than a downvote)
+It serves absolutely no purpose other than harassing the OP and as a flag for the future auto-delete. Оptionally, there could be some canned responses that *explain* how the question could be improved, which is much better than a downvote
 - Instead, there must be an option to flag a question as having *no community value*
-- Questions flagged such must be simply *removed* after getting resolved (or after a reasonable timeout)
+- Questions flagged such, must be simply *removed* after getting resolved (or after a reasonable timeout)
 - Closure reasons listed above should just add such a flag, but don't close the question, letting anyone to answer.

-The irony, it will be pretty much the same as the current approach, when [low quality questions get automatically deleted](https://stackoverflow.com/help/auto-deleted-questions), but - without all the grudge!
+The irony, it will be pretty much the same as the current approach (when low quality questions are downvoted, closed, yet stll answered in the comments, and finally get [automatically deleted](https://stackoverflow.com/help/auto-deleted-questions)), but - without all the grudge!
 You see, it's really simple: if a question is going to be deleted anyway, it's no use to punish the OP and does no harm to answer.
 The same outcome but without all the bad vibes!

 ### Fulfilling the Noble purpose

 Now, to our "library of detailed, high-quality answers".
-Even after making it hard for newbies, Stack Overflow still doesn't achieve its noble goal.
-Because it's same old answer to ad-hoc question that became canonical because Google for some reason chose it among other similar questions.
+Even after making it hard for newbies, Stack Overflow still struggles to achieve its noble goal.
+Because it's same old answer to ad-hoc question that suddenly becomes canonical, because Google for some reason chose this particular question among others.
 But what is good for ad-hoc questions, turns into a great disservice when it comes to canonical answers.

 Quite too often, instead of a "detailed high-quality answer", a user coming from search is faced with multiple similar questions, each crowded with a motley lot of assorted attempts to answer it.
 Which makes finding a good answer rather a challenge: